 The hard-luck Cincinnati Bengals have yet to win a Super Bowl, but it was Boomer Esiason

-Boomer Esiason maybe best known to younger football fans as a competent broadcaster, but he is still revered in Southern Ohio.
-He may have done enough to at least get on ballot one day, but in this age of the Quarterback, his all-time statistical rankings will likely plummet in the near future.
+Boomer Esiason may be best known to younger football fans as a competent broadcaster, but he is still revered in Southern Ohio.
+He may have done enough to at least get on the ballot one day, but in this age of the Quarterback, his all-time statistical rankings will likely plummet in the near future.

 Should Boomer Esiason be in the Hall of Fame?

 Definitely put him in! - 65.4%

 Maybe, but others deserve it first. - 15.5%

 Probably not, but it wouldn't be the end of the world. - 10.6%